-- 57 Capital expenditure is largely funded via external borrowing but in the short term the Authority utilises surplus revenue cash, known as internal borrowing. - The Authority continues to utilise internal borrowing.
+- Capital expenditure is largely funded via external borrowing, but in the short term the Authority utilises surplus revenue cash, known as 'internal borrowing'. - The Authority continues to utilise internal borrowing.
 This means that the capital borrowing needed, as calculated by the Capital Financing Requirement (CFR), has not been fully funded with external loan debt as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary expedient to fund capital spend and generate revenue savings.
-However, as reserves are utilised it becomes necessary to replace the internal borrowing with external borrowing.
+However, as reserves are utilised, it will be necessary to replace the internal borrowing with external borrowing. - No external borrowing has been required in 2023/24.